1756. Fort Frederick erected; protected frontier settlers during French and Indian War.

 1853.
 Hancock incorporated.

 1862, Sept.
 14. Battle of South Mountain.
-Union troops from Army of the Potomac forced Confederates from Army of Northern Virginia out of Crampton's, Fox's, and Turner's Gaps.
+Union troops from Army of the Potomac forced Confederates from Army of Northern Virginia out of Crampton's Gap, Fox's Gap, and Turner's Gap.

 1862, Oct.
 10-12.
-Confederate Maj.
-Gen. J.E.B.
-Stuart's Cavalry Division rode through Washington, Frederick and Montgomery counties during Chamberburg Raid to Pennsylvania.
+Confederate cavalry under Maj.
+Gen. James Ewell Brown (Jeb) Stuart rode through Washington, Frederick and Montgomery counties during Chambersburg Raid to Pennsylvania.

 1863, late June- early July.
 Gen. Robert E. Lee's Army of Northern Virginia passed through Washington County en route to Gettysburg and in retreat.

 1864, July 6.
 Hagerstown held for ransom by Confederate forces under Lt.
 Gen. Jubal Early.

 1872.
 Keedysville incorporated.